carbonstokes/Project-Euler/README.md

 # Project-Euler
-Project Euler code with solutions done in python
+Project Euler code with solutions done in python, uploaded as I've solved them.